 Batters With the Most Runs Across All Formats

-Their ability to adapt to different game situations and formats highlights their mastery over the sport.
+Their ability to adapt to different game situations and formats highlights their mastery of the sport.
 These players have become benchmarks of consistency, setting records that inspire generations of cricketers worldwide.

 Here is the list of the top five batters with the most runs across all formats: